History and Theory of Photography

 2. Electronic reserve (ER) readings of special topics articles on Canvas.

 The topics of this course lend themselves to rich discussion and manifold perspectives.
 Candidly, this is often difficult to achieve in an online course.
 My hope is that you will engage with each other, respectfully and thoughtfully in the weekly online discussion forums.
 Each week I will provide you with specific topics, ideas and issues raised in the lectures and reading.
 Each student will be required to make one post in the discussion forum before the end of the day on Wednesdays.
-Once you have posted, you will be able to see others students’ posts.
 You are required to respond to at least one of these posts from another student by the end of the day on Fridays.
 You are welcome and encouraged to post/respond as many times as you desire.
-Your posts/responses will be graded on a 10 point scale.
+Your posts/responses will be graded on a 10-point scale based upon how well the reflect course content and student engagement.

 VeriCite anti-plagairism software: